SkiFire13/fmcps-assignment2/report.typ

 === Battery

 In each $Battery{i}$ plant I defined a state for each possible battery level, representing the rover's battery currently being at that level.
 I named the states $L{l}$ where ${l}$ is the current battery level and ranges from 0 to 6.
-I made $L 6$ the initial state since rovers start fully charged.
-I marked only $L 6$ since I considered that to be the "stable" state.
+I made $L6$ the initial state since rovers start fully charged.
+I marked only $L6$ since I considered that to be the "stable" state.
 Other possible choices could have been marking all the non-zero level states, or all the states.

 == Events